-McKim & Creed is providing civil engineering, electrical design and permitting for one of those projects.
-Colonial Trail West (CTW) encompasses approximately 1,800 acres and will generate 142 Mw of power.
-It is scheduled to be operational by December 2019.
+McKim & Creed provided civil engineering, electrical design and permitting for Colonial Trail West (CTW), a solar project that produces solar energy for tens of thousands of homes.
+The site encompasses approximately 1,800 acres and generates 142 Mw of power.
+Greenhouse gas emission equivalencies include:

 McKim & Creed also developed an innovative design approach that minimized environmental impacts and saved our client $1 million in construction costs.
 By combining the temporary erosion control and permanent stormwater management plan requirements, the development was given significantly more time to establish adequate vegetative stabilization.
 This converted temporary measures into permanent solutions and resulted in no land disturbance upon construction completion.
 Environmental regulators indicated that this approach would be incorporated in future solar farms in Virginia.